jheaden/PotionGame_alpha/README.md

 # PotionGame_alpha
-using interfaces to make a dumb game
+using interfaces to make a little game